draperdavid/Discord-Bot/README.md

 # Discord-Bot

-This is a discord bot for discord focused on providing information relating to World of Warcraft.
+This is a bot for discord focused on providing information relating to World of Warcraft.
 It accesses information using the World of Warcraft API and returns it to desired channels within a discord server.

 ## Features: